Arvind Krishna

-Arvind Krishna (born November 23, 1962) is an Indian American business executive, and the chairman and CEO of IBM.
+Arvind Krishna (born November 23, 1962) is an Indian-American business executive, and the chairman and CEO of IBM.
 He has been CEO of IBM since April 2020 and chairman since January 2021.
 Krishna began his career at IBM in 1990, at its Thomas J. Watson Research Center, and was promoted to senior vice president in 2015, managing IBM Cloud & Cognitive Software and IBM Research divisions.
-He was a principal architect of the acquisition of Red Hat, the largest acquisition in the company's history.
+He was a principal architect of the acquisition of Red Hat, the largest acquisition the company's history.

 Early life and education

 Krishna was born in a Telugu family in West Godavari District, Andhra Pradesh, India.
 His father, Major General Vinod Krishna, was an army officer who served in the Indian Army and his mother, Aarathi Krishna, worked for the welfare of Army widows.
 Krishna studied at Stanes Anglo Indian Higher Secondary School in Coonoor, Tamil Nadu, and at St Joseph's Academy, Dehradun.

 Krishna received a Bachelor of Technology degree in electrical engineering from Indian Institute of Technology, Kanpur in 1985 and a Doctor of Philosophy in electrical engineering from the University of Illinois Urbana-Champaign in 1991.